huntdatacenter/docs/docs/system-status.md

 ::: warning Selected labs
-**2023-11-26 21:48** - Failure on a physical machine reported.
-No access to labs located on this physical machines.
-We will start to migrate labs to new physical machines Monday morning.
+**2023-11-26 21:48** - Failure on a physical compute machine reported.
+Labs located on this physical machine are currently inaccessible.
+We will start to migrate lab machines over to a new physical machines Monday morning.
 Contact us if you need priority.
+New update 2023-11-27 10:00.
 :::